hawcx/sdk_docs/docs/android/new-project.md

          // Other dependencies...
      }
      ```
-   - Sync your project with Gradle files
+   - Sync your project with Gradle files using the sync button in the toolbar

 4. **Initialize HawcxFramework**
    - Create a new Application class: